google/cluster-insight/README.md

 between those resources to create a *context graph*.
-The nodes of the context graph are cluster resources (e.g. nodes, pods, services, replication-controllers, containers, processes, and images), and the edges are inferred relationships between those resources (e.g. contains, monitors, loadBalances, createdFrom).
+The nodes of the context graph are cluster resources (e.g. nodes, pods, services, replication-controllers, containers, processes, and images), and the edges are inferred relationships between those resources (e.g. contains, runs, monitors, loadBalances, createdFrom).

 The context graph represents a point-in-time snapshot of the cluster’s state.